New Student and Family Programs

 - Week 0-2: Get Organized and Prepare

 Purchase Textbooks Check your Booklist in MyCSUSM for each class.
 There are many options to save on textbook costs!
 CSUSM's University Store offers new, used, digital and rental options, and price matches too!

 WOW events Kick off the semester with fun filled events to get engaged in campus life at CSUSM!

 Set Up Technology Needs Get prepared for this semester by downloading and testing out all the technology offerings!
 From Zoom, Cougar Courses, Microsoft Teams and the whole office suite, you will have everything you need just a click away!

 Get Ready for Learning Start off your academic life at CSUSM Cougar ready!
 Be sure to attend class, its more important than ever to be present.

-Set a goal Set a goal for yourself in your first semester and your first year at CSUSM.
+Set a goal Set a goal for yourself this semester at CSUSM.
 Think of what you want to achieve while in college and how you will get involved and set yourself up for academic success.

 Confirm your Financial Aid is ready to apply to your student account Do you have your Good to Go email?
 This email means your financial aid is awarded and ready to apply to your student account.
 If you have not received your Good to Go email, please log into your MyCSUSM portal and see if you have any ToDo items.
 If you are being asked to submit documents, please get them in right away.

-Prep Spring Degree Planner Help build the Spring 2023 schedule and be sure to update your degree planner with the specific classes you plan to take!
+Prep Next Semester's Degree Planner Help build the following semester's schedule and be sure to update your degree planner with the specific classes you plan to take!

 - Week 3-4: Connect with Campus Community